No international trains departing from Greece. — latimes.com

 Czech Republic

-• Thessaloniki to Brno, Prague
+• Thessaloniki to Brno and Prague

 Departing every Thursday at 14:30